Time For a Boiler Replacement?

 3) The flame has changed colour

-The flame within your boiller should always burn blue.
+The flame within your boiler should always burn blue.
 If it has changed to a yellow/orange colour then it is a sign that it is producing Carbon Monoxide.
-This is a very serious issue and you should contact a Gas Safe engineer immediatley to come and assess the problem.
+This is a very serious issue and you should contact a gas-safe engineer immediately to come and assess the problem.
 We advise our customers to install carbon monoxide detectors in their homes for this reason.

 4) Strange bumps in the night